-Drugs and Alcohol PolicyThis Drugs and Alcohol Policy communicates to employees and other workers that being under the influence of drugs, alcohol or other prohibited substances will not be tolerated at the workplace.
-This policy also outlines your expectations regarding smoking, prescription medication and alcohol use during permitted Company events or other social occasions.
-It also outlines the process for Drug and Alcohol testing where applicable as well as any assistance the Company can provide to employees who are struggling with substance abuse issues.
+Drugs and Alcohol PolicyThis Drugs and Alcohol Policy communicates to employees and other workers that being under the influence of drugs, alcohol or other prohibited substances will not be tolerated at the workplace, as well as outlining expectations around social consumption and procedures for testing.

 You can use this Drugs and Alcohol Policy to ensure that your workers are aware that your Company does not allow the use of drugs, alcohol or other prohibited substances other than at approved Company or social events.
 Using this policy can also protect your Company and provide a safer workplace by ensuring that all parties are aware of their obligations around the use of any substances, including disclosure obligations around prescribed medication if it affects the worker’s ability to perform their job safely or effectively.